 By submitting a CTP application, candidates agree to read and abide by the AFP Standards for Ethical Conduct.

 The Office of Foreign Assets Control ("OFAC") prohibits U.S. companies from engaging in unlicensed transactions with individuals who live in countries that are subject to certain sanctions.
-If you reside in Syria or Sudan, AFP cannot conduct business with you.
+If you reside in Iran, Cuba, North Korea, Syria or Sudan, AFP cannot conduct business with you.
 AFP also cannot do business with Specially Designated Nationals ("SDNs") regardless of their location.
 If you attempt to register for a program despite U.S. sanctions that prohibit AFP from doing business with you, we are legally required to cancel your registration and we cannot refund your payment.
 See the OFAC website for details and updates on current sanctions programs.

 Pearson Vue must also comply with OFAC policies, regardless of the location of the testing centers.
 Candidates who present an ID from a sanctioned country will be denied entry to the testing site.